2. In electronics, a device, especially one using transistors or electron tubes, which produces the amplification (increase) of an electrical signal.

-3. A device that makes sounds louder; especially, one that increases the sound level of musical instruments.
+3. A device that makes sounds louder: "Some amplifiers increase the sound levels of musical instruments."

 2. A low-noise amplifier having sufficiently low current drift and other characteristics required for measuring very low currents.